* * WARNING: ADULT CONTENT * *

 “Wait,” she said, and he thought he’d been heard.
 But, no, she only wanted to change positions.
 She rolled over, onto her hands and knees, giving Hancock a spectacular view.

 Seriously, kid?
 Where’s your sense of adventure?
-Did that guy learn nothing when he was running with the Gunners?
+Did he learn nothing when he was running with the Gunners?
 Most of them would do anything for a few bottlecaps or a frag mine.

 Fiona jockeyed onto his cock and started rocking.
 It was goddamn beautiful, but for fucks sake, MacCready, would it kill you to give her a reach-around?
 She eventually started touching herself, and Hancock did the same, furiously tugging his shit in the shadows.